MazinLab/MKIDPipeline/README.md

     plotWaveCal.py -- plotting functions for viewing the results of the calibration ./Params/default.cfg -- default config file, used for reference
 #### Additional required packages
 Some non-standard python packages are needed for the wavelength calibration to work.
-They are lmfit, progressbar, PyPDF2, and configparser.
+They are lmfit, progressbar, and PyPDF2.
 They can be downloaded with the following commands:

     conda install -c conda-forge lmfit
     conda install -c conda-forge progressbar2
     conda install -c conda-forge pypdf2

-    conda install -c anaconda configparser
+Additionally, Latex needs to be installed and configured to work with matplotlib.
+This only affects the plotting routines.
+The solution file will be generated even if Latex is not set up correctly.
+If installing Latex out-of-the-box still makes the WaveCal code error, there are a couple of things to try.
++ Look at the error.
+Is there a required latex package that can't be loaded?
+If so, download a more comprehensive latex distribution.
++ Check that dvipng is installed and up to date.
++ Check that Ghostscript is up to date.
++ If none of the above work, go to https://matplotlib.org/users/usetex.html for more detailed information.

 #### Configuration file
 The default.cfg file is a reference configuration file and has detailed comments in it describing each parameter.
 The configuration file is setup using python syntax. (i.e. if a parameter is a string, it must be surrounded by quotation marks.)
 The most important parameters will be described here.